data-apis/scipy-2023-presentation/paper.rst

    The array data structure and fundamental concepts. **a)** An array data structure and its associated metadata fields. **b)** Indexing an array.
 Indexing operations may access individual elements or sub-arrays.
 Applying a boolean mask is an optional indexing extension and may not be supported by all conforming libraries. **c)** Vectorization obviates the need for explicit looping in user code by applying operations to multiple array elements. **d)** Broadcasting enables efficient computation by implicitly expanding the dimensions of array operands to equal sizes. **e)** Reduction operations act along one or more axes.
 In the example, summation along a single axis produces a vector, while summation along two axes produces a zero-dimensional array containing the sum of all array elements.

 The Python array API standard specifies standardized APIs and behaviors for array and tensor objects and operations.

-..
-TODO (athan): we should rework the following to be more high level.
-E.g., the standard is comprised of an array object, array-aware functions, an interchange protocol, and optional extensions.
-We don't need to say fft and linalg, as there may be more extensions in the future.

-Core to the array standard is the array object, which represents an n-dimensional collection of objects of a given data type.
-Arrays have a data type (dtype), shape, and device, and should support indexing and broadcasting semantics.
-Additionally, the standard specifies an interchange protocol for transferring arrays across different libraries.
-Finally, the standard specifies around 50 methods on the array object, including dunder operator methods, and around 150 functions which should be defined on the library namespace, including `linalg` and `fft` subnamespaces which are optional extensions.

-The standard only specifies a minimal set of functions and semantics that any compliant library should implement.
-Libraries are free to implement more than what is specified, but use of this code will not be portable.
+The scope of the standard includes defining, but is not limited to, the following: 1) a minimal array object; 2) semantics governing array interaction, including type promotion and broadcasting; 3) an interchange protocol for converting between array objects originating from different libraries; 4) a set of required array-aware functions; and 5) optional extensions for specialized APIs and array behavior.
+We discuss each of these standardization areas in turn.

 Array Object
 ------------